Chal1ce/Chal1ce/README.md

 ## Hi there 👋

-I'm a NLP Engineer in HK.
+I'm a NLP Engineer.
 Exploring the frontiers of language technology to build intelligent solutions.

 You can check out my personal development website here:
 - Blog: [Chal1ce](https://www.chal1ce.cn)